Entertainment Rights

-Entertainment Rights PLC (formally known as Sleepy Kids PLC and SKD Media PLC) was a British multinational mass media and entertainment conglomerate that specialized in TV-shows and cartoons, children's media, films, and distribution.
+Entertainment Rights PLC (formerly known as Sleepy Kids PLC and SKD Media PLC) was a British multinational mass media and entertainment conglomerate that specialised in television shows and cartoons, children's media, films, and distribution.
 In May 2009, the company was acquired by Boomerang Media and merged into its own subsidiary Classic Media.

 History

 Early history

-In 1989, "Sleepy Kids" was founded by Martin and Vivien Schrager-Powell.
+"Sleepy Kids" was founded by Martin and Vivien Schrager-Powell in 1989.
 It was created in order to produce Midnight Patrol: Adventures in the Dream Zone (Potsworth and Co. in the United Kingdom), a children's animated series.
-Schrager-Powell's business partner was Hanna-Barbera.
+Schrager-Powell's business partner was U.S. animation studio Hanna-Barbera.
 Within months of its founding, Sleepy Kids became a public company.
 It produced Dr. Zitbag's Transylvania Pet Shop and Budgie the Little Helicopter.

 In December 1998, the company merged with The Richard Digance Card Company, Clipper Films and Ridgeway Films, and after these mergers, the company was renamed SKD Media PLC.

-In 1999, the company acquired Siriol Productions.
+In 1999, the company acquired Cardiff-based animation studio Siriol Productions, best known for producing SuperTed.
 In July, SKD purchased the Southampton-based Boom!
 Boom!, the property owners of the Basil Brush character.

 Rebranding and expansion as Entertainment Rights

-In October, SKD Media announced that they would acquire fellow independent business Carrington Productions International.
-In November, SKD announced to change their name to Entertainment Rights.
+In October 1999, SKD Media announced that they would acquire fellow independent business Carrington Productions International.
+One month later in November of that same year following SKD Media's acquisition of Carrington Productions International, SKD announced to change their name to Entertainment Rights.

-Under their new name, Entertainment Rights continued on with their expansion.
-Their first acquisition after the name change came in April, with the worldwide pre-sale rights to then-upcoming GMTV series Cubeez.
-In August, the company signed a co-production deal with Disney-owned Buena Vista Home Entertainment for their Magical Mystical Merlin series, later renamed as Merlin the Magical Puppy, where BVHE would distribute the series on home media worldwide except in the US and Japan.
+Under their new name, Entertainment Rights continued their expansion.
+Their first acquisition after the name change came in April, with the worldwide pre-sale rights to the then-upcoming GMTV series Cubeez.
+In August, the company signed a co-production deal with Disney-owned Buena Vista Home Entertainment for their Magical Mystical Merlin series, later renamed Merlin the Magical Puppy, where BVHE would distribute the series on home media worldwide except in the U.S. and Japan.

-In February 2001, the company acquired all international TV and home video rights to Barbie in the Nutcracker from the toy company Mattel, which was set for a Winter 2001 release.
-In March, The company purchased United Kingdom-based children's distributor Link Entertainment, which also included its licensing subsidiary Link Licensing.
-Another purchase came in November, when stop-motion animation company Woodland Animations, well known for producing Postman Pat was acquired.
+In February 2001, the company acquired all international TV and home video rights to Barbie in the Nutcracker from the American toy company Mattel, which was set for a Winter 2001 release.
+In March 2001, Entertainment Rights announced it had purchased United Kingdom-based children's distribution company Link Entertainment, which also included its licensing subsidiary Link Licensing (who previously partnered with American toy company Mattel on the Barbie licence for the UK) with Link Entertainment co-founder and managing director Claire Derry will join Entertainment Rights's board of directors.
+Another purchase came in November of that year, when Entertainment Rights acquired privately held stop-motion animation studio Woodland Animations, best known for producing Postman Pat, along with Gran, Bertha and Charlie Chalk.
+The acquisition of stop-motion animation studio Woodland Animations gained Entertainment Rights the distribution rights to Woodland's productions worldwide alongside the production of an upcoming revival of Postman Pat.